-We borrow funds, as applicable in a given period, under the Wells Fargo Facility, the Citibank Facility, the BAML Facility, the CNB Facility, the MetLife Facility, the UBS Facility and the U.S. Bank Facility (as individually defined in Note 4 to the consolidated financial statements included in this annual report on Form 10-K, and collectively, the "Secured Funding Agreements") and the Secured Term Loan (as defined below).
-We refer to the Secured Funding Agreements and the Secured Term Loan as the "Financing Agreements."
-While the borrowers under the Financing Agreements generally are our subsidiaries, all such debt agreements are guaranteed by us in whole or in part.
+We borrow funds, as applicable in a given period, under the Wells Fargo Facility, the Citibank Facility, the BAML Facility, the CNB Facility, the MetLife Facility and the U.S. Bank Facility (as individually defined in Note 5 to the consolidated financial statements included in this annual report on Form 10-K, and collectively, the "Secured Funding Agreements"), Notes Payable (as defined below) and the Secured Term Loan (as defined below).
+We refer to the Secured Funding Agreements, Notes Payable and the Secured Term Loan as the "Financing Agreements."
+While the borrowers under the Financing Agreements generally are our consolidated subsidiaries, the majority of such debt agreements are guaranteed by us in whole or in part.
 Generally, we seek to partially offset interest rate risk by matching the interest index of loans held for investment with the interest index of the Secured Funding Agreements used to fund them.

-As of December 31, 2018, we had \$110.0 million outstanding under our \$110.0 million Credit and Guaranty Agreement with the lenders referred to therein and Cortland Capital Market Services LLC, as administrative agent and collateral agent for the lenders (the "Secured Term Loan").
-As of December 31, 2018, our outstanding balance under the Financing Agreements was \$888.0 million.
+As of December 31, 2019, we had \$110.0 million outstanding under our \$110.0 million Credit and Guaranty Agreement with the lenders referred to therein and Cortland Capital Market Services LLC, as administrative agent and collateral agent for the lenders (the "Secured Term Loan").
+As of December 31, 2019, we had \$56.2 million outstanding under three separate non-recourse note agreements with the lenders referred to therein (the "Notes Payable").
+As of December 31, 2019, our outstanding balance under the Financing Agreements was \$894.7 million.

-See Item 7, "Management's Discussion And Analysis Of Financial Condition And Results Of Operations-Liquidity And Capital Resources-Summary of Financing Agreements" included in this annual report on Form 10-K for a further discussion of our borrowings as of December 31, 2018.
+See Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity And Capital Resources-Summary of Financing Agreements" included in this annual report on Form 10-K for a further discussion of our borrowings as of December 31, 2019.